 Peter D. McDonald is Professor of English and Related Literature at the University of Oxford and a Fellow of St Hugh’s College.
 He writes on literature, the modern state and the freedom of expression; the history of writing systems, cultural institutions and publishing; multilingualism, translation and interculturality; and on the limits of literary criticism.
 His main publications include British Literary Culture and Publishing Practice, 1888-1914 (CUP, 1997), The Literature Police: Apartheid Censorship and its Cultural Consequences (OUP, 2009, theliteraturepolice.com), and Artefacts of Writing: Ideas of the State and Communities of Letters from Matthew Arnold to Xu Bing (OUP, forthcoming 2017, artefactsofwriting.com).

-Katherine Cooper is the Research Associate on the project.
+Katherine Cooper is the Senior Research Associate on the project.
 Her own current work looks at refugees and the PEN Club, and she has worked extensively on the life and works of former English PEN President, Margaret Storm Jameson.
-She will be carrying out much of the archival work, particularly that relating to English and International PEN.
+She will be carrying out much of the archival work, particularly that relating to English and International PEN, and overseeing the day-to-day running of the project itself.